► Peugeot 308 hatchback all-new for 2021

 What is Peugeot saying about efficiency and engines?

 The combustion-engine line-up comprises the tried and trusted 1.2-litre, three-cylinder petrol, and the 1.5-litre, four-cylinder diesel.
 The petrol engine produces 110PS (108bhp) or 130PS (128bhp), with the latter power output the same as the diesel’s.
-There’s a choice of six-speed manual, or eight-speed auto on the PureTech 130 petrol.
+In mainland Europe there’s a choice of six-speed manual or eight-speed auto, but the UK is only getting the higher power engines with that auto box.

-For the combustion engines, carbon dioxide emissions will start at 117g/km.
-That’s a 4g/km drop compared with the outgoing diesel engine.
-No homologated figures yet, with the launch not until the second half of the year.
+For the petrol engine, carbon dioxide emissions start at 122g/km, and 43-52mpg.
 And they should get better in time: 48-volt mild-hybrid assistance is in the pipeline.

 Okay.
 But Boris tells me I need to be going electric…